 - Possibility of revisional surgery

-A breast reduction can interfere with certain diagnostic procedures such as mammography.
+- Breast reduction can interfere with certain diagnostic procedures such as mammography.

 Dr. Lee will discuss these risks with you during your consultation.
 Please be sure to ask him about any questions or concerns that you might have.

-The Results of Your Breast Reduction
+Results of Your Procedure